l3aconator/accessibility-scouts-camp/pages/02.vision/behind-the-scenes/default.md

 ---

-As we draw a close to the end of the sight manual, keep in mind there are some behind the scenes items that users can’t really see—unless they pop open dev tools or are using screen reader technology.
+Keep in mind there are some behind the scenes items that users can’t really see—unless they pop open dev tools or are using screen reader technology.
+It may seem a little odd that this fits under the sight category, but ARIA tags aid the semantics see by humans and screen readers.

 ![ILLUSTRATION](http://placehold.it/450x250)